The photography industry is in a state of crisis.

 The website is the hub of your online marketing activities, and it’s hard to imagine running a business without one.
 But, many photographers still struggle to get their websites to perform the way they want.
 Scott Wyden Kivowitz talks about websites and how the Photocrati WordPress theme helps you stand out.

-A deep passion for photography is essential for success as a professional photographer.
+"Photography is my passion" is the one thing I'm guaranteed to hear when I ask a photographer why someone should hire them, and not the photographer down the street.
+Obviously, passion for photography is essential for success.
 Without it, you risk being stuck in a difficult profession that you don't enjoy, feeling resentful and envious of others with better-paying jobs.
-But, equally important is the art of clearly communicating your passion to your prospects.
-Why DO you do what you do?
+But it's equally important to clearly communicate that passion to your prospects and let them know the deep-seated reasons why you do what you do.
+Here's how...

 A great interview with photographer David Hakamaki for anyone interested in high-school senior portrait photography.
 David shares ideas on how to compete in this intensely competitive genre and how to create marketing that generates buzz, plus how to recruit reps and use live-viewing to enhance each session.